zexalistic/c-to-python-converter/README.md

 Other parameters in config.json are optional to change.
 You can see the comments in config.json.

 #### Notice
 Function prefix is necessary in the current version...
+Though this is a critical limitation...

-Anyway, you need that function prefix to generate the dll files...
+Anyway, you need that function prefix to generate the dll files.

 #### How to run
 Open an IDE and run autogen.py.
 Watch the logs to check if there are any errors.
 If not, everything is done.